Devin-Li/docker-vsftpd-anon-uploads/README.md

 #### Notes

+* Ensure you use *:ro* at the end of your bind mount declaration for non incoming directorites!
-* Ensure you use *:ro* at the end of your bind mount declaration!
+* Ensure you don't use *:ro* at the end of your incoming dir mount declaration!
 * We utilize ftp passive mode so we can define the ports we need and not have to use `--net=host`.
 This is the preferred way to use ftp!
 * You can find some great documentation on configuration options and other vsftpd information on the [Archwiki](https://wiki.archlinux.org/index.php/Very_Secure_FTP_Daemon) and in the [man page](https://security.appspot.com/vsftpd/vsftpd_conf.html)